-Interested in plants, microbes or inter-organismal communication and co-evolution?
-Please contact Prof. Sheng-Yang He (firstname.lastname@example.org; email@example.com) Millions of years of co-evolution between plants and microbes have resulted in a fascinating world of attack, counter-attack, decoy, and hijacking mechanisms in biology.
+Interested in the fascinating world of plants, microbes or inter-organismal communication and co-evolution?
+Please contact Prof. Sheng-Yang He (firstname.lastname@example.org; email@example.com).
+His group at Michigan State University will join the Biology department in fall, 2020.
+Millions of years of co-evolution between plants and microbes have resulted in an intricate web of attack, counter-attack, decoy, and hijacking mechanisms in biology.
 Moreover, co-evolution between plants and microbes is greatly impacted by ongoing climate change.
-In our lab, we probe “host-microbe-climate” interactions to answer the following fundamental questions: 1) How do microbial pathogens infect a susceptible host?
-2) How do plants select beneficial microbiomes to ensure health?
-3) How do climate conditions impact disease and immunity?
+In our lab, we probe “host-microbe-climate” interactions to answer the following fundamental questions: (1) How do microbial pathogens infect a susceptible host?
+(2) How do plants select beneficial microbiomes to ensure health?
+(3) How do climate conditions impact disease and immunity?
 We use contemporary methods to address these questions, including those commonly used in molecular genetics, genomics, biochemistry, cell biology, bioinformatics, microbiology, plant biology, co-evolution and infectious disease biology.

 Ph.D., Cornell University 1991